Merzasphor/MWSE/docs/source/lua/type/tes3ui/element.rst

     Deletes an element and all its child elements.
 If any element is bound to text input by `tes3ui.acquireTextInput`_, the input is automatically released.

+**destroyChildren** ()
+    Returns:
+        none

+    Deletes all the child elements of this element.
+If any element is bound to text input by `tes3ui.acquireTextInput`_, the input is automatically released.

 `Element`_ **findChild** (`UI_ID`_ id)
     Returns:
         The first child element with a matching id, or ``nil`` if no match found.